bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 Code signing requires different approaches for iOS and Android projects.
 We're presenting a brief overview here of code signing for both platforms.

-For the purposes of deploying your app, we recommend [creating a new workflow](/getting-started/getting-started-workflows/), based on the automatically created deploy workflow.
+For the purposes of deploying your app, we recommend [creating a new workflow](/steps-and-workflows/getting-started-workflows/), based on the automatically created deploy Workflow.

 #### Android